q234rt2q2t/openshift-quickstart-spigot19/README.md

-openshift-craftbukkit-quickstart
+**PLEASE NOTE THAT I DID NOT CODE THIS.
+ALL OF THIS CODE IS FROM JOHN YEARY. https://github.com/jyeary I AM UPDATING THIS TO SUPPORT 1.8**

+openshift-TacoSpigot-quickstart
 ================================

-A quickstart Minecraft (Craftbukkit) server that will automatically download latest craftbukkit development build and start it.
+A quickstart Minecraft (TacoSpigot) server that will automatically download latest TacoSpigot development build and start it.

 Create the Openshift DIY Application